 - Susceptible to theft.

-- Best For: Hot and cold water supply in homes and commercial buildings.
+Best For: Hot and cold water supply in residential and commercial buildings.

 5. CPVC Pipe (Chlorinated Polyvinyl Chloride)